 Although there is self-contained camping available at Bulmer’s Landing (Waipa District Council 0800 924 723) and Jones landing (South Waikato DC (07-885 0340) both sites do, or have had restrictions on tent camping, so please check with the appropriate council for the latest details.

-The Arohena Campground (see map above) operated by DOC on Landing Road is a great site to base yourself for a weekend of trout fishing swimming and water skiing.
+The Arohena Campground (see map at right) operated by DOC on Landing Road is a great site to base yourself for a weekend of trout fishing swimming and water skiing.

 The camp has a beach launch site or there are boat ramps at the two landings listed above.